 How much does it cost to be a landlord?

-There's no simple way to estimate how much it costs to be a landlord, but you are guaranteed to pay certain expenses.
+There's no simple way to estimate how much it costs to be a landlord, but you're guaranteed to have to pay certain expenses.
+Learn about them here.

 The costs of being a landlord include fixed costs – like health and safety certificates – and variable expenditure, like unexpected repair bills or letting agent costs.
 As a landlord you can earn a good income from your property investment, but the unpredictable nature of many landlord costs means you should always make contingencies to cover any emergencies.